protecting you from flying debris and other dangers from tornadoes and hurricanes.

-It’s easy to see that when it comes to disaster resilience, concrete outperforms wood in every way.
+It’s easy to see that when it comes to disaster resilience because concrete outperforms wood in every way.

-Insulating Concrete Forms (ICFs) take steel reinforced concrete to the next level by making it simple to build with.
+Building with Insulating Concrete Forms (ICFs) takes steel reinforced concrete to the next level by making it simple to build with.
 One product allows you to form, frame, furr, sheath, insulate, and soundproof the home, saving time and labor.
-When the home is complete, it boasts all of the benefits of a concrete building while also being extremely energy efficient, quiet, and healthy.
+As a result, when the home is complete, it boasts all of the benefits of a concrete building while also being extremely energy efficient, quiet, and healthy.